supernuts/hak5/omg/payloads/remote-powershell-execution/mimikatz-dump/README.md

 # Mimikatz remote upload

-Disables AMSI to run mimikatz, uploads results to your remote server, and clears history.
+Bypasses AMSI to run mimikatz, uploads results to your remote server, and clears history.

 Ensure proper authorization and adherence to legal and ethical guidelines.